SEARCH

 Auerbach Publications (2022)

 Respected DAM consultant and regular speaker with Henry Stewart Events John Horodyski recently published this primer on metadata, and it might be one of the easiest to engage with on the market.
-It’s written in a wonderfully conversational way yet makes even some of the more complex topics a breeze to understand.
-Going beyond the basics, the author also delves into how metadata intersects with the user experience, the realistic capabilities of Artificial Intelligence and Machine Learning services, building a metadata strategy for maintaining and growing your system in the long run.
+It’s written in a wonderfully conversational way yet it makes even some of the more complex topics a breeze to understand.
+Going beyond the basics, the author also delves into how types of metadata intersect with the user experience, the realistic capabilities of artificial intelligence and machine learning services, and building a metadata strategy for maintaining and growing your system in the long run.
 The cherry on top?
-Besides being an informative book, the number of anecdotal examples, stories taken from his own life (being reconnected with a misplaced suitcase byway of the metadata on his luggage tag, for instance), and witty asides make it a legitimately fun read.
+Besides being an informative book, the witty tone and bevy of anecdotes taken from his own life (like being reconnected with a misplaced suitcase by way of the metadata on his luggage tag, for instance) make this a legitimately fun read.

 Taxonomies